Faculty - Jennifer Alix-Garcia

-I am an applied microeconomist with interests that bridge the fields of development and environmental economics.
-My research falls into three categories: land use change and deforestation policy; effects of humanitarian crises on local communities; and the role of history and geography in determining the present.
-I use economic frameworks to organize predictions and establish appropriate counterfactuals to examine these issues.
-My empirical approaches are driven by the search to identify causal effects subject to data constraints.
-Although these areas are in many ways very distinct, they are tied together methodologically through the use of spatial analysis, often explicitly using geographic information systems (GIS), or implicitly by their focus on community analysis.
+My research focuses on the bridge between development and environmental economics.
+I have three areas of focus: land use change and deforestation policy; effects of humanitarian crises on local communities; and the role of history and geography in determining the present.
+I am interested in the economic effects of environmental policy decisions, and examine these issues through the use of spatial analysis, either explicitly using GIS, or implicitly with a focus on community analysis.

 Ph.D., Agricultural and Resource Economics, University of California, Berkeley, 2005

 MALD, Fletcher School of Law and Diplomacy, Tufts University, 2000

 BS, BA, Resource Ecology and Management, French, University of Michigan, 1995

 - Alix-Garcia, Jennifer, Annemarie Schneider and Na Zhao.
 2016.
 "Playing favorites: Tax incentives and urban growth in China, 1978-2010" Land Economics 91:1-27

 - Alix-Garcia, Jennifer and Katharine Sims.
 2016.
 "Parks vs. PES: Evaluating Direct and Incentive-Based Land Conservation in Mexico" Journal of Environmental Economics and Management